Earlier in the Day:

 For the Loonie

-It’s a busy day ahead on the economic calendar.
-April retail sales figures are due out later this afternoon.
+After a quiet week, it’s a busy day ahead on the economic calendar.
+July employment figures are due out along with the Ivey PMI.

 For a look at all of today’s economic events, check out our economic calendar.

 This article was originally posted on FX Empire

 - Gold Price Forecast – Gold Markets Continue to Defy Gravity